mikeizbicki/ucr-cs100/tutorials/TDD/README.md

 *** 1 failure detected in test suite "C++ Unit Tests for StrTok"
 ```

-Good our test failed.
+Good, our test failed.
 Now we can begin implementing code to try and pass the test.

-We want to just know if our test will pass with some very
-basic code to make sure our code will pass our test.
+Now let us implement some basic code to make sure our code will pass our test.

 ```
 // ./src/string_tok.cpp